Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Conclusion and Perspective

 \section{Conclusion and Perspective}

 In this paper, we investigate how to deal with Boolean polynomial program using numerical solution methods for differential equations, namely the Houbolt scheme, the Lie scheme, and the Runge-Kutta scheme.
 Our methods are not limited to problem with polynomials but also applicable to any Boolean optimization problem involving differentiable non-polynomial functions.
-We first establish the equivalence between Boolean optimization and integer optimization with decision variables in $\{-1,1\}^n$, then we introduce a quartic penalty approximation for Boolean polynomial program, and prove that any converging sub-sequence of minimizers for penalty problems converge to a global minimizer of the Boolean problem.
-It is interesting to observe that the distance between minimizers of penalty formulations and exact integer solutions is bounded of order $O(\varepsilon)$ with penalty parameter $\varepsilon$.
+Based on the equivalence between Boolean optimization and integer optimization with decision variables in $\{\pm 1\}^n$, we introduce a quartic penalty approximation for Boolean polynomial program, and prove that any converging sub-sequence of minimizers for penalty problems converge to a global minimizer of the Boolean problem.
+It is interesting to observe that the distance between minimizers of penalty formulations and the set $\{\pm 1\}^n$ is bounded of order $O(\sqrt{n}\varepsilon)$ with penalty parameter $\varepsilon$.
 Then, we introduce three numerical methods (Houbolt, Lie and RK(4,5) schemes) to find local minimizers for penalty problem.
 The choice of parameters involved in these schemes is discussed.
-Numerical simulations show good performance of our methods which yield stable and fast convergence to obtain numerical solutions closing to integer ones with average relative error of order $O(10^{-1})$ to global minimizers.
+Numerical simulations on both small and large-scale synthetic datasets and on the MQLib large-scale benchmark dataset of Max-Cut and QUBO problems, testing with our ODE approaches and comparing to the nonlinear optimization solver IPOPT and a quadratic binary formulation approach (QB-G), demonstrate good performance of our ODE methods, which yield stable and fast convergence to obtain numerical solutions closing to integer ones with average error of order $O(10^{-1})$ with $\varepsilon=10^{-5}$ to global minimizers.
 This paper show us that it is possible to apply numerical methods for differential equation to solve hard nonconvex optimization problems even discrete ones.